scoresplay/Privacy-Policy/README.md

 We made "Ludo & Snakes and Ladders" game with your privacy in mind, so we do not collect personally identifiable information about you.
 In other words, we do not collect information such as your name, address, phone number, email address or precise geographic location.

 We may collect non-personal identification, such as device-specific information, including your operating system version, system language.
 All of these are for serving you better.

-Android users with devices running 6.0 ("Marshmallow") or later may be prompted to enable the WRITE_SETTINGS permission.
-This permission is required to set song to default ringtone in your phone settings.

 How we use information we collect